 A grade average of at least B or equivalent.

 Graduate Record Examination (GRE) General Test is not required currently but it may still be submitted.
+(Beginning Spring 2023 admission, the GRE will be required for all applicants, with the exception for those students who graduated from SBU with a bachelor's degree.)

 Students who indicate that their first or native language is not English are required to submit either a TOEFL or IELTS.
 The minimum English proficiency requirements are note in the Graduate Bulletin.